 The Group's investments in ZIBO MICRO COMMERCIAL COMPONENT CORP. are not individually material.
-The aggregate carrying amount of the Group's interests in ZIBO MICRO COMMERCIAL COMPONENT CORP. is \$177,858 thousand and \$99,544 thousand as at ended 31 December 2021 and 2020.
+The aggregate carrying amount of the Group's interests in ZIBO MICRO COMMERCIAL COMPONENT CORP. is \$147,300 thousand and \$177,858 thousand as at ended 31 December 2022 and 2021, respectively.
 The aggregate financial information of the Group's investments in associates is as follows: